United States Military Basic Pay

 - 2011 Military Basic Pay Chart - reflects 1.4% pay raise.

 - 2012 Military Basic Pay Chart - reflects 1.6% pay raise.

 - 2013 Military Basic Pay Chart - reflects 1.7% pay raise.

-- 2014 Proposed Military Basic Pay Chart - reflects 1.0% raise based on the President's budget proposal.
+- 2015 Proposed Military Basic Pay Chart - reflects 1.0% based on President Obama's budget input.

 Navy/Marine Career Sea Pay - Career sea pay is special pay for recognition of the greater than normal rigors of assignment to sea duty.
 Sea Pay Chart